pfort1/hyeona-website/_projects/codes-of-culture.md

         img: /img/uploads/60cbc5cc86e6d57b79145f48_att_2.jpg
       - type: image
         img: /img/uploads/60cbc5cd8884e067107758c6_att_3.jpg
+    section_title: OOH
   - header:
       header_centered: true
-      text_one: "## The 3 digits that hold us all together, that show us where our home is, where our roots are.
-3 digits that represent what we stand for.
+      text_one: "### The 3 digits that hold us all together, that show us where our home is, where our roots are, what we stand for.
 The 3 digits only we can understand, it’s the code of our thing, the code of our youth, the code of our generation."
     col_count: 2
-    bg_color_check: false
+    bg_color_check: true
     media_gallery:
+      - type: video
+        background: true
+        vid: "564435328"
       - type: image
         img: /img/uploads/60cbc5e18952152c04ba8ada_att_1.jpeg
       - type: image